 CONCUSSION BRAIN INJURY AFTER ACCIDENT – MN LAWYER

 Our attorneys frequently represent people in Minnesota who have sustained a concussion or brain injury in an accident.
 Sometimes the head injury can be severe enough that our client has lost consciousness or been in a coma.
-Sometimes, the brain injury is so severe that our client loses some cognitive function, memory, or emotional stability.
+A brain injury can be so severe that our client loses some cognitive function, memory, or emotional stability.
 When asked to list his injuries starting with the worst, we once had a client say that, because of a brain injury from a car accident in Minnesota, he lost short term memory and would cry or laugh for no reason.
 When asked for his next worst injury, he said he was blind in one eye.
 That was very telling to how bad a brain injury can be; when losing sight in one eye is the second worst injury.

 ACCIDENT BRAIN INJURY CAN BE HARD TO DIAGNOSE